Now on view

 Kaelin Palcu

 Jill Miyabara (b.1993), is a sculptor of Chinese, Japanese, and American heritage whose work bridges traditional and digital mediums.
-Raised in Washington DC and born in China, Miyabara's artistic journey began with 3D animation studies at MICA where she discovered clay and sculpting the figure from life.
+Born in China and raised in Washington DC, Miyabara's artistic journey began with 3D animation studies at MICA where she discovered clay and sculpting the figure from life.
 Driven by a desire for a more tactile connection to sculpture, she pursued academic figurative sculpture at the Florence Academy of Art.
-This blend of digital and classical training has enabled Miyabara to develop a distinct approach – merging digital and physical sculpture in her artistic practice.
+This blend of digital and classical training has enabled Miyabara to develop a distinct approach, merging digital and physical sculpture in her artistic practice.